 - DVPT2: Use the Deperturbed 2nd-order Vibrational Perturbation Theory.
 Vibrational spectroscopy intensities are available for this model.
 The form DVPT2=all selects all possibly resonant terms as Fermi resonances, and it is equivalent to Resonances=(DFreqFrm=∞,DPT2Var=0.)

 - GVPT2: Use the Generalized 2nd-order Vibrational Perturbation Theory.
-Equivalent to DVPT2, but the removed terms are treated variationally in a second step.
+This is the default.
+It is similar to DVPT2, but the removed terms are treated variationally in a second step.
 Vibrational spectroscopy intensities are available for this model.
 The form GVPT2=all selects all possibly resonant terms as Fermi resonances, and it is equivalent to Resonances=(DFreq12=∞,K12Min=0.)

 - DCPT2: Use the Degeneracy-Corrected 2nd-order Perturbation Theory.